Jurgen KloppGerman Football Coach

 Jurgen reached his first Champions League final in 2013.
 However, Dortmund lost 2-1 to their bitter rivals Bayern Munich at Wembley.

-Klopp saw Mario Gotze and Robert Lewandowski move to Bayern in his final seasons in charge but a difficult campaign for Klopp in 2015-16.
+Klopp saw stars Mario Gotze and Robert Lewandowski move to Bayern in his final seasons in charge.

-His final game in charge saw the Westfalonstadion outfit lost 3-1 to Wolfsburg in the German Cup final.
+His final game in charge saw the Westfalenstadion outfit lost 3-1 to Wolfsburg in the German Cup final.

 Klopp was confirmed as the new Liverpool FC manager on 8 October 2015.

-The German head coach put pen to paper on a three-year contract after he replaced Brendan Rodgers at the Anfield outfit.
+The German head coach put pen to paper on an initial three-year contract after he replaced Brendan Rodgers at the Anfield outfit.

-In his first media conference, Klopp dubbed himself “the normal one” in reference to Jose Mourinho, who calls himself “the special one”.
+In his first Liverpool FC news conference, Klopp dubbed himself “the normal one” in reference to Jose Mourinho, who had famously called himself “the special one” during his first spell at Chelsea FC.

 Klopp led Liverpool FC to a goalless draw at Tottenham Hotspur in his first Premier League game in charge.